 Multiple events are messages including term signal are supported out of box.
 The master – worker logic is simple, but needs to be implemented within all managed Node applications individually.

 Load balancing is taken care of by the underlying OS.
 However, it is not very efficient and we can have uneven distribution of workload across processes.
 This problem is being solved using Cluster-Round-Robin-Load-Balancing, which is upcoming feature in Node v0.12

 The cluster module makes it straightforward for applications that have little or no shared state, or store their shared state that in an external resource like a database or a web service.
-For managing shared state or session between processes, StrongLoop provides modules like Strong-Cluster-Store
+For managing shared state or session between processes, StrongLoop provides modules like Strong-Cluster-Connect-Store